Names of the Islamic State: Literal translation of ad-Dawlah

 In contrast to the difficulties in translation of the group's former name, according to The Guardian the group's 2014 name "near enough" literally translates to "Islamic State", however there is still a remaining difficulty since this fails to capture the true Arabic connotations, which are closer to a religious concept of a united Islamic community (ummah) under Sharia law, as opposed to western concept of a bureaucratic state apparatus.

 Other names

-Reflecting the desire to build a caliphate, the group also refers to itself as "al-Dawlah", meaning simply "the State".
-Syrians living under the group's control referred to them as "al-tanẓīm," Arabic for "the organization."
+Reflecting the desire to build a caliphate, the group also refers to itself as "al-Dawlah", meaning simply "the State". and by "Dawlatul Islam" meaning "state of Islam".
+Syrians living under the group's control referred to them as "al-tanẓīm", Arabic for "the organization".
 Reflecting the group's origins as a renegade splinter group, supporters of Al-Qā`idah referred to the group simply as "al-Baġdādī's group".